chrismd2/CSci-415-Group-3/readme.txt

               table attack.
 Implementation
        Password Hashing:
+              - Take salt as input
               - Up to 48 bit
               - 128-bit hash
               - 1000 cycle slow down
+              - Return hash
        Password verification:
               - Take a hash as input
+              - The user end should compute the hash
               - Compare the hash to the password file
-              - The user end should compute the hash Rainbow Attack
+              - Return true if hash code is correct Rainbow Attack
+              - Take the dictionary file as input
-              - Create rainbow file from a dictionary of words then calculate the hashes with salt values from user ids
+              - Create rainbow file which contains the hash values computed from all combinations of dictionary words and salt values
               - Use password verification with input from the rainbow file as input for a password